Chiplets

 • enforcing a boundary constraint for at the first row

-• using the the following transition constraint to enforce that the value is once again at the last cycle of the hash chiplet.
+• using the following transition constraint to enforce that the value is once again at the last cycle of the hash chiplet.

 For the kernel procedure table to be properly constrained, the value must be when it starts, and it must be equal to the product of all of the kernel ROM procedures when it finishes.
 This can be achieved by: